bikutoria/sounds-good/README.md

 While this project was built around my personal library, you can reuse the code with minor modifications.

+To view the latest visualization, download my-library-vector-visualization.html and open it in your browser.
+(Web version is coming up soon.)

 ## What I used

 I used python to manipulate data, predominantly the following libraries: